-This project will investigate the role of alt-right online subcultures in the promotion and escalation of real-world violence, through comparative analysis of violent memes and discourse across both prominent and more niche chan platforms.
-It will consider 8chan (now offline) during the peak of violence in the summer of 2019, with current popular boards including 8kun and 4chan.
+This project investigates the role of alt-right online subcultures in the promotion and escalation of real-world violence through a comparative analysis of violent memes and discourse across both prominent and more niche chan platforms.
+It considers 8chan (now offline) during the peak of violence in the summer of 2019, with current popular boards including 8kun and 4chan.

 An offshoot of the far-right, the alt-right is understood as a primarily online community, which grounds its logic in the belief that certain traits are racially and biologically innate, and thus lends support to the idea of an explicitly white identity.

-This project will generate an understanding of the diversity of memetic content shared between chan platforms, thereby producing new data and extending the current online radicalisation literature towards a more in-depth understanding of the online chan ecosystem.
+This project generates an understanding of the diversity of memetic content shared between chan platforms, thereby producing new data and extending the current online radicalisation literature towards a more in-depth understanding of the online chan ecosystem.

-Additionally, this project will generate a unique and unprecedented qualitative understanding of how memes may influence violent discourse between chan platforms and situate the chan ecosystem within online radicalisation literature.
+Additionally, this project generates a unique and unprecedented qualitative understanding of how memes may influence violent discourse between chan platforms and situate the chan ecosystem within online radicalisation literature.

-Finally, this project will integrate an in-depth and multi-disciplinary understanding of the promotion of violence within the chan ecosystem into practitioners’ existing understandings of far-right online radicalisation.
+Finally, this project integrates an in-depth and multi-disciplinary understanding of the promotion of violence within the chan ecosystem into practitioners’ existing understandings of far-right online radicalisation.